List of Deltora Quest characters: Barda

 A man of great strength and conviction.
 Before the Shadow Lord took control of Deltora, Barda was a guard at the palace of Del.
 His mother Min was a great gossiper and the nursemaid to young Jarred and Endon.
 Late one night she overheard the Shadow Lord's plot to take control of Deltora.
 Scared, she told the news to King Endon, who believed she was mistaken and had merely been dreaming.
 Several hours later she was murdered for what she knew.
 Fearing for his own life, Barda fled the palace shortly before the Shadow Lord invaded Deltora.

 Through the night, Barda stumbled upon what he thought to be Jarred and Anna hurrying the king and queen away.
 In truth, what he saw was the plan the four friends had hatched in order to keep the heir safe.
 Endon returned and thinking Barda was a spy, knocked him unconscious.
 While asleep, Barda rambled aloud his fears and Endon and Sharn realized he was a friend.
 When he woke up, the Shadow Lord had already invaded.
 Endon and Sharn told Barda and they enlisted his aid in searching for the lost gems of the Belt of Deltora.

 For the next sixteen years, Barda disguised himself as a beggar to discover information vital to the Quest.
 He became the bodyguard of Endon and Sharn's child Lief, albeit without the semi-arrogant Lief's knowledge thereof.
 Upon Lief's sixteenth birthday Barda reveals himself to Lief and the quest for the gems of Deltora begins.
 Though Barda is at first annoyed to travel encumbered by a child, he quickly learns to see Lief as more of a help than a hindrance.
 Barda's skill in swordsmanship is second to none.
 His courage and wits have seen his companions and himself through several tight places.
 He holds a genuine, paternal affection for Lief (and to a lesser degree, Jasmine).
 His loyalty to his king makes him a good friend, though he can at times grow fierce and defensive.

-In Deltora Shadowlands, Barda is reinstated as the captain of the palace guards.
+In Deltora Shadowlands, Barda is appointed as the captain of the palace guards.
 When Jasmine and Glock journey to the Shadowlands, Barda accompanies Lief to find them.
 At the end of the series, he marries Lindal and has six children with her.